 But where are you getting lead?

-Below is a list of foods that have been tested for lead and shown up high.
-In fact, many of these foods are so high they should have a warning sign on the food about the lead levels.
+Below is a list of foods that have been tested for lead and shown up with high levels.
+In fact, many of these foods are so high they should have a warning sign on them!
 Let me remind you that the World Health Organization states that there are no safe levels of lead in the human body.

 Here are some of the foods you need to look out for:

-The Environmental Law Foundation (ELF) recently tested drinks on the market, especially those marketed to children.
+The Environmental Law Foundation (ELF) recently tested certain drinks on the market, especially those marketed to children.
 The report states that a whopping 85% of the tested drinks contained enough lead to require a warning label.
-The results are alarming since 125 our 146 products had enough lead in a single serving to justify a warning.
+The results are alarming since 125 out of 146 products had enough lead in a single serving to justify a warning.

 According to the ELF, lead was found in major brands of juice including: